Sign up to our Newsletter

 Receive updates on the Programme's activities, including relevant work of our partners, by signing up for our quarterly newsletter here.

-The CI-SCP's working groups (WG) develop and deliver activities to address key, specific issues under the Programme's objectives and work areas, over an agreed timeframe.
-Working groups are led by CI-SCP partners or MAC members, and open to participation of interested institutions and individuals.
-The CI-SCP currently hosts five working groups:
+The CI-SCP's working groups (WG) develop and deliver activities to address key issues under the Programme's objectives and work areas, over an agreed timeframe.
+Working groups are led by CI-SCP partners or MAC members, and are open to participation of all interested institutions and individuals.
+The current working groups that the CI-SCP hosts are:

-Led by the Global Ecolabelling Network (GEN) and the Advance SCP project implemented by GIZ Thailand.
-This working group supports collaboration among Ecolabelling Type I programs (as per the ISO 14024 definition) and facilitate their mutual recognition.
-Building upon lessons learned from such existing schemes, the working group will further support awareness raising, capacity building, and consultations for developing and emerging economies to develop new national Ecolabelling Type I programs.
-Three information sharing platforms, in Asia, Africa and Latin America, will be established.
-To learn more or participate in one of the regional platforms, contact email@example.com.
+Led by the Global Ecolabelling Network (GEN) and UN Environment Programme, this working group supports collaboration among Ecolabelling Type I programs (as per the ISO 14024 definition) and facilitates their mutual recognition.
+The working group supports awareness raising, capacity building, and consultations for developing and emerging economies to develop new national Ecolabelling Type I programs.
+Three regional information sharing platforms have been created in Asia, Europe & Africa and the Americas and a series of webinars for each region has occurred, as well as in-person workshops and other supportive events.
+You can read more about the aims of this working group here.
+To participate in one of the regional platforms, contact email@example.com.

-Led by the Joint Research Center of the European Commission, New Earth and UN Environment.
-It was launched in a webinar in 2016.
-This working group brings together experts in this field to develop a white paper on Business to Consumers (B2C) communication of the social impact of products.
-The aim is to improve knowledge in this emerging field more widely available, scaling up good practices in communications of social impacts to consumers.
-To find out more or join the group, email email@example.com.
+Led by the Joint Research Center of the European Commission, New Earth and UN Environment, this project brings together experts who developed a white paper on Business to Consumers (B2C) communication of the social impact of products.
+The next activity involves contributing to the revision of the Social Life Cycle Assessment Guidelines, including a section on communication.
+To find out more or get involved, email email@example.com.